zenzeniou/SecurePassCheck/Docs/README.md

 <br>

 ## Usage
 Run the backend.
-OTHERWISE THE WEB APP WILL FAIL:
+OTHERWISE THE WEB APPLICATION WILL FAIL:
 ```bash
 cd Backend